LJPZebra/thesis_bg/readme.md

 the process, as registration is often a relatively time-consuming process.

-The first method proposed is phase correlation.
-It allows correcting the translational movements between two images using the Fourier theorem in the frequency domain.
+The first method proposed is phase correlation [@stone2001fast].
+It corrects the translational movements between two images using the Fourier theorem in the frequency domain.
 This method is swift but remains limited to small translational movements only.

 The second proposed method is the Enhanced Correlation Coefficient (ECC) [@evangelidis2008parametric] method.
 In FastTrack, it is restricted to